wawatt/anomalib/docs/source/markdown/guides/how_to/pipelines/custom_pipeline.md

 :language: python
 ```

 In this example we use `SerialRunner` for running each job.
 It is a simple runner that runs the jobs in a serial manner.
-For more information on `SerialRunner` look [here](../../reference/pipelines/runners/serial.md).
+For more information on `SerialRunner` refer to the [serial runner documentation](../../reference/pipelines/runners/serial.md).

 Okay, so we have the pipeline.
 How do we run it?
 To do this let's create a simple entrypoint in `tools` folder of Anomalib.